PostgREST/postgrest/docs/examples/start.md

 Notice that the post type is `raw` and that `Content-Type: text/csv` set in the Headers tab.

 The server returns HTTP 201 Created.
 Because we inserted more than one item at once there is no `Location` header in the response.
 However sometimes you want to learn more about items which you just inserted.
-To have the server include the full restuls include the header `Prefer: return=representation`.
+To have the server include the full results, include the header `Prefer: return=representation`.

 At this point if you send a GET request to `/festival` it should return